graphaware/neo4j-relcount/README.md

 (For _server_mode, stay tuned, coming very soon!)

-Now, let's say we have a very simple graph with 10 people and 2 cities.
+Now, let's say you have a very simple graph with 10 people and 2 cities.
 Each person lives in one of the cities (relationship type LIVES_IN), and each person follows every other person on Twitter (relationship type FOLLOWS).

 In order to count all followers of a person named Tracy, who is represented by node with ID = 2 in Neo4j, you would write